-WACI (tCO2e/USDm revenue) is calculated by the division of the number of tons of Carbon Dioxide emitted, by the amount of US Dollar revenue (in millions) generated. where climate data is captured, calculated, and provided by the investee companies/ managers, rather than estimated by the Fund/ data provider.
+WACI (tCO2e/USDm revenue) is calculated by the division of the number of tons of Carbon Dioxide emitted, by the amount of US Dollar revenue (in millions) generated.

 Taskforce on Climate-related Financial Disclosures (TCFD)

 During the year, the Fund received the latest Climate Risk Report from its asset pooling company, LGPS Central Limited.
 The Climate Risk Report is consistent with the disclosures required by the Taskforce on Climate-Related Financial Disclosures (TCFD) and has allowed the Fund to produce its 2023 TCFD report.